 The Senior Community Service Employment Program (SCSEP) is a federally funded program administered through the U.S. Department of Labor based on the Older Americans Act (OAA).
 The OAA supports community service employment and training opportunities.
-Funding is provided to SCSEP, also known as the Title V Program, under the OAA and the Senior Employment Specialist Program (SESP).
-Both programs are administered by the IDoA with the cooperation of the AAAs, community action agencies, and organizations that focus on providing employment services.
+Funding is provided to SCSEP, also known as the Title V Program, under the OAA, the Senior Employment Program (SEP), and the Senior Employment Specialist Program (SESP).
+All three programs are administered by the IDoA with the cooperation of the AAAs, community action agencies, and organizations that focus on providing employment services.
 The service is offered to unemployed, low-income persons who are 55 years of age and older and actively looking for employment.
 To qualify for the program, SCSEP participants must meet the income criteria, which is 125 percent of the current federal poverty rate.
-In FFY22, the Department served 320 seniors statewide.
+In FFY23, the Department served 319 seniors statewide.